 The courses to be offered in a particular term will be announced and published in the Course Catalog along with a tentative Term Schedule (Annexure 2) before the end of the previous term.
-Whether a course is to be offered in any term will be decided by the respective BUGS.
-Respective departments may arrange to offer one or more pre-requisite or core courses in any term depending on the number of students who dropped or failed the course in the previous term.
+Whether a course is to be offered in any term will be decided by the respective BUGS (Board of Undergraduate Studies).
+Respective department may arrange to offer one or more pre-requisite or core courses in any term depending on the number of students who dropped or failed the course in the previous term.